abbash83/DS_Rodent_Models_Database/README.md

 ---

 ## 🌐 Live Access
-**View the Interactive Table here:** 👉 [**DS Mouse Models Database**](https://abbash83.github.io/DS_Rodent_Models_Database/)
+**View the Interactive Table here:** 👉 [**DS Rodent Models Database**](https://abbash83.github.io/DS_Rodent_Models_Database/)

 ---

 ## 📋 Overview
-This repository serves as a centralized hub for researchers to identify and compare **Down Syndrome (DS) mouse models**.
+This repository serves as a centralized hub for researchers to identify and compare **Down Syndrome (DS) Rodent models**.
 It translates complex genomic data into a user-friendly, searchable, and filterable web interface — all powered by a single self-contained `index.html` file with no external dependencies or build steps required.

 The dataset was originally compiled from: